nextest-rs/future-queue/README.md

 Rather than taking a stream of futures, this adaptor takes a stream of `(usize, future)` pairs, where the `usize` indicates the weight of each future.
+This adaptor will schedule and buffer futures to be run until queueing the next future will exceed the maximum weight.

+* The maximum weight is never exceeded while futures are being run.
+* If the weight of an individual future is greater than the maximum weight, its weight will be set to the maximum weight.

-This adaptor will schedule and buffer futures to be run until the maximum weight is exceeded.
-Once that happens, this adaptor will wait until some of the currently executing futures complete, and the current weight of running futures drops below the maximum weight, before scheduling new futures.
+Once all possible futures are scheduled, this adaptor will wait until some of the currently executing futures complete, and the current weight of running futures drops below the maximum weight, before scheduling new futures.

-Note that in some cases, the current weight may exceed the maximum weight.
-For example:

-* Let's say the maximum weight is **24**, and the current weight is **20**.
-* If the next future has weight **6**, then it will be scheduled and the current weight will become **26**.
-* No new futures will be scheduled until the current weight falls to **23** or below.

 The weight of a future can be zero, in which case it doesn't count towards the maximum weight.